erikmccomb/dps-react-assessment/notes.md

 sunday 10:00am - copied all my beer docs and made breweries. breweries first 50
                - working. part one technically done. not happy with styling.

+sunday 11:00am - break. looked at the pagination requirement and i dont know what to do.
+               - skipping it for now, and doing section 3